syapse/javascript/README.md

 **[⬆ back to top](#table-of-contents)**

-*RULES BELOW THIS POINT ARE NOT PART OF SYAPSE'S FORMATTING GUIDELINES* *(please consider them to be under consideration)*

 ## Events

   - When attaching data payloads to events (whether DOM events or something more proprietary like Backbone events), pass a hash instead of a raw value.
 This allows a subsequent contributor to add more data to the event payload without finding and updating every handler for the event.
 For example, instead of: